slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

 The client configures and controls modules via the 1 GbE public TCP interface.

-* Should be able to ping the module’s hostname from any PC on the network.
+* Should be able to ping the module's hostname from any PC on the network.
 * If one cannot ping, ensure that it is powered on.
 * If the command cannot connect to the port (`hostname command <commandline.html#term-hostname>`_ failed), the onboard servers may not have started yet.